purplnay/easy-api-test/README.md

 <br>

 Easy API Test lets you write tests to check that you're API is behaving the way you expect it to.
-The tests are run in the order you decide, so you easily can test an entire user flow.
+The tests are run in the order you decide, so you easily can test an entire user flow, and it now supports _WebSocket_!

 The libary's API is meant to be simple.
 No CLI and no need to do extra configuration to get your Babel or Typescript tests to work.